johnnovak/gridmonger/sphinx-docs/source/basic-editing.rst

 the movement keys.
 This toggles the current cell's wall in the selected direction according to the following rules:

-- if no wall exists in that direction, a regular wall is created
+- If no wall exists in that direction, a regular wall is created.
-- if the existing wall is a regular wall, the wall is removed
+- If the existing wall is a regular wall, the wall is removed.
-- if the existing wall is a special wall, it is turned into a regular wall
+- If the existing wall is a special wall, it is turned into a regular wall.

 Although this might sound a bit complicated, it's really simple and intuitive in practice --- just give it a go and you'll see!